Tygrha/IBM-Certificate/README.md

 # IBM-Certificate
-This repository was created to host files related to completing my Cloud Computing Certificate through IBM.
+This repository was created as a part of my Cloud Computing Certificate through IBM.